-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 Officer: "I'm ... here at the apprehension scene.
 The clothing is identical.
 We are going to need homicide or whoever is going to be working this here on scene ASAP, especially when they're going to do the one on one.
 We need investigators."

-Officer: "Also ... we'll want to send some dogs this way to do article search, you want to get them out of staging, and get them over this way?"
+Officer: "Also ... we'll want to send some dogs this way to do article search.
+You want to get them out of staging, and get them over this way?"

-Officer: "We're gonna get investigators here ... they're going to show up and then start doing article searches to see if he dropped anything in this neighborhood."
+Officer: "We're gonna get investigators here. ...
+They're going to show up and then start doing article searches to see if he dropped anything in this neighborhood."

 Additional suspects?

-After arrest, there were concerns of another gunman:
+After the arrest, there were concerns of another gunman:

-Officer: "I just want to confirm: we have no intel of any other suspects, just the one?"
+Officer: "I just want to confirm: We have no intel of any other suspects, just the one?"

 Dispatch: "Any units have additional information about any potential additional participants involved in this incident?"